The University of Memphis

 Requests for variances from the Occupational Safety and Health Act standards will be processed in accordance with procedures outlined in Section 13, Tennessee Occupational Safety and Health Act of 1972.
 Requests for variances from the Occupational Safety and Health Act, Public Sector Plan will be processed according to procedures outlined in III-9-5, Tennessee Occupational Safety and Health Act, Public Sector Plan.
 Requests for variances for the State University and Community College System of Tennessee Occupational Safety and Health Plan will be processed according to procedures outlined in Part I-D of the State University and Community College System of Tennessee Occupational Safety and Health Plan.

-Preparation of variance requests will be the responsibility of the Office of the Vice Provost for Research and shall be submitted to the Provost for further action.
+Preparation of variance requests will be the responsibility of the Office of the Vice President for Business and Finance and shall be submitted to the President for further action.

 |Bloodborne Pathogen Incident Report|